 School takes a graduated approach to teaching pupils with SEND linked to their identified need.
+This is the process we follow when deciding what support is needed for a child with SEN. We assess the needs, plan the support, do the work and then review whether it has made a difference.
+We repeat this cycle throughout the school year.
 The main principle underpinning all of our work is that wherever possible children with SEND are supported through differentiation, scaffolding and adaptation to access the main class provision on offer.

-Class Teachers
+Class Teachers:

 Teachers are the primary educators of our children and have responsibility for enabling all pupils to learn.
-They achieve this by:
+Below are some examples of the 'universal provision' they provide in class for all pupils: